francescopapaleo/neural-audio-spring-reverb/README.md

-# Modeling Spring Reverb with Neural Audio Effects
+# Neural Audio Strategies for Spring Reverb Modelling

 Thesis project for the MSc in Sound and Music Computing at the Music Technology Group, Universitat Pompeu Fabra, Barcelona, Spain.